l10nmonster/l10nmonster/README.md

 To help manage dependencies and allow the variety of integrations required by the localization industry, the are a lot of packages to choose from and it's very easy to create your own extensions.

 1. Core: the foundational classes where most of the functionality lives.
-Written as ESM and compiled into VJS.
+Written as ESM and built into CJS.
 2. CLI: the main command-line utility to invoke from the shell or from Node.js scripts.
 Suitable for batch jobs.
-Written as ESM, potentially compiled to a binary.
+Written as ESM, built into CJS, and potentially compiled to a binary.
 3. VS Code L10n Manager: a VS Code extension to provide a more intuitive UI than the CLI.
-Written as CJS.
+Written as ESM and built into CJS.
 4. Helpers: common utilities and configuration components with minimal or no dependencies.
-Written as CJS.
+Written as ESM and built into CJS.
 5. Helpers-*: optional specific configuration components with additional dependencies.
 Written as CJS.

 See the overall [System Design (OUTDATED)](architecture.md#system-design) to get a better idea.
 Also, a deep dive of the various [pipelines](pipelines.md).